 For once, I could describe the imagery in my mind and the dreams that haunted my soul.
 I wrote for my creative freedom, to rediscover my creative roots, and to inspire others.
 My greatest goal in life is to inspire those around me, for nothing in the world, could have ever been achieved without inspiration.
 Only then can we push the boundaries of our minds to accomplish the unbelievable.

-So here I am embarking on a new journey to inspire the minds of my readers, and take them on a journey into the depths of my creative soul.
+So here I am embarking on inspiring others afraid to try something new and take you on a journey into the depths of my creative soul.